intel/he-toolkit/docker/README.md

 [instructions](https://docs.docker.com/engine/install/ubuntu/) to install on Ubuntu.

-**Note on macOS:** If running the docker build on Mac OSX, the UID and GID of the user created in the docker container will both be set to 1000 by default.
+**Note on MacOS:** If running the docker build on Mac OSX, the UID and GID of the user created in the docker container will both be set to 1000 by default.
 To override this value the user can simply pass in the desired UID/GID as follows